 With more than a year's experience under their belts, insurers learned much about the approvals process, ongoing maintenance and future development of internal models.
-In part one this roundtable, held in conjunction with EY and the Internal Model Industry Forum, model experts at UK insurers discuss their experiences with applications, calibrations and model change processes
+In part one this roundtable, held in conjunction with EY and the Institute of Risk Management's Internal Model Industry Forum, model experts at UK insurers discuss their experiences with applications, calibrations and model change processes

 Loubna Benkirane - Aviva / Ian Collins - Pacific Life Re / Jim Collins - Pension Insurance Corporation / Stewart Gray - Standard Life Assurance Co / Matthew Gold - MS Amlin / David Innes - RSA Insurance / Rajiv Jethwa - AIG Europe / Nimol Rajkumar - Legal & General / Alberto van Rensburg - Chubb / Callum Tanner - InsuranceERM / Perry Thomas - Lloyds Banking Group / Philip Whittingham - XL Catlin / Neal Writer - EY

 Christopher Cundy - InsuranceERM / James Tufts - EY